-1. The Appellant, age 32, has been in receipt of Public Assistance and Food Stamps for a household of one person consisting of herself alone.
+1. The Appellant has been in receipt of Public Assistance and Food Stamps for a household of one.

-2. The Appellant is not the parent or caretaker of a dependent child.

-3. By letter dated January 24, 2007, the Agency advised the Appellant to report to an employment assessment appointment on February 27, 2007, at the local Agency office in Yonkers.

-4. The Appellant failed to report to her scheduled employment assessment appointment on February 27, 2007.

-5. On March 9, 2007 the Agency notified the Appellant of its intent to discontinue the Appellant's Public Assistance grant for 90 days and until the Appellant is willing to comply with employment requirements and to discontinue the household's Food Stamp benefits for two months and thereafter until the Appellant complies on the grounds that the Appellant refused to cooperate and participate in an assessment.

-6. Before sending the Notice of Intent, the Agency sent the Appellant a notice of conciliation advising this individual of the opportunity to take part in conciliation regarding the Agency's claim.

-7. The Appellant did not respond to the notice of conciliation within the 10 day period of conciliation and the Agency subsequently issued the Notice of Intent.

-8. On March 12, 2007, the Appellant requested this fair hearing.
+- 2. The Appellant is not the parent or caretaker of a dependent child. - 3.
+By notice dated, December 6, 2006, which the Agency mailed to the address of record, Appellant was advised that an assessment appointment had been scheduled for him at the Department of Labor on December 18, 2006. - 4.
+The Appellant did not appear for that appointment. - 5.
+On February 2, 2007, the Agency notified the Appellant of its intent to discontinue the Appellant's Public Assistance grant for 90 days and until the Appellant is willing to comply with employment requirements and to discontinue the household's Food Stamp benefits for two months and thereafter until the Appellant complies on the grounds that the Appellant refused to cooperate and participate in an assessment. - 6.
+Before sending the Notice of Intent, the Agency sent the Appellant a notice of conciliation advising this individual of the opportunity to take part in conciliation regarding the Agency's claim. - 7.
+The Appellant did not respond to the notice of conciliation and the Agency subsequently issued the Notice of Intent. - 8.
+On February 20, 2007, the Appellant requested this fair hearing.